Polymarket/uma-ctf-adapter/README.md

 After resolution data is available, anyone can call `resolve` which resolves the market using the resolution data.

+## Audit

+These contracts have been audited by OpenZeppelin and the report is available [here](./audit/Polymarket%20UMA%20Optimistic%20Oracle%20Adapter%20Audit.pdf).

 ## Deployments

 See [Deployments](https://github.com/Polymarket/uma-ctf-adapter/releases)